stankur/shapeshifter/README.md

 pressing tab on a heading should not work when the parent's heading is one level below.
 This is because we have a constraint where a direct child should not be more than 1 level higher than their parent.
 But somehow it works when I was in the sidebar view, and I pressed tab on the headings there.

 In sidebar view, if you consider the active section being rendered, there are two consecutive appearances of  a heading.
 However if you update one, the other does not get updated.

+There's a bug right now in which we wouldn't want animation when switching tabs, or switching the active item in the sidebar.
+Strangely enough it works during customize mode, but not when viewing a published document.